jack1142/Red-DevGuide/source/triaging-issues.rst

-                           If this is an issue, it will be automatically commented on and labeled with `No Activity <Keywords>` label after 4 days of inactivity, and closed after another 3 days of no activity.
+                           If this is an issue, it will be automatically commented on and labeled with `No Activity <Keywords>` label after 4 days of inactivity, and closed with `Resolution: No Activity From Author <Resolution>` after another 3 days of no activity.

 Community Feedback         Indicates that we are interested in hearing more from our community
                            before continuing with this.